 Borderline personality disorder

-A serious mental illness, borderline personality disorder is characterized by pervasive instability in moods, interpersonal relationships, self-image, and behavior, which often disrupts family and work life, long-term planning, and your sense of identity.
+Borderline personality disorder is characterized by pervasive instability in moods, interpersonal relationships, self-image, and behavior, which often disrupts family and work life, and one’s sense of identity.

 Anger management difficulties are characterized by inadequateinternalstrategies and skills for emotional self-management that lead to feeling overcome by anger to the point of being out of control and unable to stop oneself from expressing anger in ways that end up hurting those we’re responsible for or to; people we care about, and even ourselves.
 These overly aggressive, unwanted, and inappropriate behaviors may range from verbal abuse, to acts of violence and other criminal behavior, and may lead to such problems as destruction of key relationships, termination of employment, or even jail time.
 A therapist can help them develop more compassion for self and others and better coping skills for managing difficult emotions.

 Sexuality remains a taboo thing for many people to think about and to discuss openly with others.
 This can mean that a person can feel very worried, ashamed, and/or isolated when they find that changes to their thinking and changes to their way of life having to do with sexual practices, sexual orientation, gender identity (to name a few) are calling out to be made or consciously explored further.
 An informed and sex-positive therapist can listen to your concerns without judgement and help you sort through these kinds of concerns and possible changes for yourself.

 Our therapists can also help you develop healthy coping mechanisms when dealing with the natural stresses of life, to discover and refine their strengths, build greater insight, and, overall, get to a place where they feel more at peace with themselves.